 So, how can you best support franchisees in this initiative?
 Provide them the tools and assistance necessary to be successful.
 Make it as easy as possible for them to plan, execute and track their local campaigns.

 Teach your franchisees how to plan ahead and create a local marketing calendar.
 Have them research events going on in the area and brainstorm ways to get involved.
 Look at local marketing trends to gain insight into shifts in demographics and behaviors (is there a new subdivision being built, is school about to start, etc).
 Don’t overcomplicate things, which can often lead to unnecessary expense.
 Compare how the local marketing calendar aligns with the corporate marketing strategy and determine if there are areas that need more or less messaging and confirm that all offers are correct.

 Provide your franchisees the means to execute on their local marketing plans with the right tools.
-Often, this involves a marketing resource management system like the S4 Marketing Resource Center.
+Often, this involves using a customized brand portal.
 With technology in place, franchisees can easily log in to the system and customize brand-right marketing materials for their local marketing efforts.
 By providing a central hub for marketing collateral, they’ll have access to everything they need – from posters and business cards to brochures and direct mailers.
 Have a unique event coming up?
 With the proper planning, you can make the right products available when your franchisees need them most.

 As with any marketing initiative, it’s necessary to track ROI.
 You can’t make progress unless you know what’s working or needs improvement.
 Whether you use technology or spreadsheets, it’s important to track metrics, and review them often.
 This allows for faster course correction, if necessary.